-Effective ayurvedic diet plan tips for weight loss
+Effective Ayurvedic diet plan tips for weight loss

 1. Consume 3 meals in a day